-Ball State’s design and technology option in our bachelor of arts/bachelor of science (BA/BS) degree in theatre is an undergraduate-only program within a liberal arts education.
+Ball State’s design and technology option in our bachelor of arts/bachelor of science (BA/BS) degree in theatre is a broad-based, undergraduate-only program within a liberal arts education.
 You will engage in every aspect of a theatre production, gaining hands-on experience beginning freshman year.

 - You will be challenged to create and problem-solve in new and imaginative ways on a wide variety of plays, musicals, and dance pieces, to prepare you to enter the professional world or seek further training on the graduate level.

 - The curriculum allows you to participate in exciting immersive learning opportunities to collaborate with other disciplines and get involved in projects with real-world impact.

 - You will have a senior year portfolio review that guarantees you are ready to transition to the professional world.

 - We are an active, award-winning participant in the Kennedy Center American College Theater Festival (KCACTF), Southeastern Theatre Conference (SETC), and United States Institute for Theatre Technology (USITT).